 Provides a theme-independent administration interface (aka. navigation, back-end).
 It's a helper for novice users coming from other CMS, a time-saver for site administrators, and useful for developers and site builders.

 Administrative links are displayed in a CSS/JS-based menu at the top on all pages of your site.
 It not only contains regular menu items — tasks and actions are also included, enabling fast access to any administrative resource your Drupal site provides.

 Webform is the module for making forms and surveys in Drupal.
-After a submission, users may be sent an e-mail "receipt" as well as sending a notification to administrators.
+After a submission customizable e-mails can be sent to administrators and/or submitters.
 Results can be exported into Excel or other spreadsheet applications.
 Webform also provides some basic statistical review and has an extensive API for expanding its features.

 This module will allow Drupal to replace textarea fields with the CKEditor - a visual HTML editor, usually called a WYSIWYG editor.
 This HTML text editor brings many of the powerful WYSIWYG editing functions of known desktop editors like Word to the web.
 It's very fast and doesn't require any kind of installation on the client computer.

 CKEditor is the far superior successor of FCKeditor.
 The editor has been rebranded and completely rewritten.
 It is now much faster (the code has been optimized), loads faster (the number of files has been reduced, so the browser will perform less HTTP requests) and developers friendly.